GeoffCox/geoffcox.github.io/CodeComments.md

     // The client ID is a GUID that is base-64 encoded as a string and then reversed for maximum cluster distribution.

 ## Know when to stop
 No amount of commenting can fix bad code.
-If you are writing too many comments trying to explain the code you may need to reconsider your approach.
+If you are writing too many comments trying to explain the code, you may need to reconsider your approach.